 Certain places also serve a special Arroz Negro which is essentially black-colored paella from squid ink and is absolutely delectable.
 Just know that no matter which paella you choose, you won’t be disappointed!

 One of my personal favorites, tortilla española cannot be missed when you’re in Spain.
-This Spanish-style omelette is often included on tapas menus (or as a standalone dish) as it’s a favorite all across the country.
+This Spanish-style omelet is often included on tapas menus (or as a standalone dish) as it’s a favorite all across the country.

 Besides egg, you also find potatoes, onion and a generous helping of salt and pepper in this unbeatable snack.